cesanta/mongoose-os/README.md

 Smart.JS software on a cloud side has three main components:

-- device management database that keeps information about all devices, e.g. unique device ID, device address, software version, et cetera.
+- Device management database that keeps information about all devices, e.g. unique device ID, device address, software version, et cetera.
-- telemetry database with analytics.
+- Telemetry database with analytics.
 It can, for example, store information from remote sensors, like electricity and water meters, and able to answer questions like "show me a cumulative power consumption profile for plants A and B from 3 AM to 5 AM last night."
-- remote software update manager.
+- Remote software update manager.
 Schedules and drives software updates in a reliable way.
 Understands policies like "start remote update with device ID 1234 always.
 Check success in 5 minutes.
 If failed, roll back to previous version and alert.
 If successful, proceed with 5 more random